 The Internal Revenue Service (IRS) will almost certainly send you a letter or notice when you have unpaid taxes due.
-But you may also receive a letter from the agency for other reasons, including:
+But you may also receive a letter from the agency for other reasons.
+Here's some tips for handling IRS letters and notices.

 Read the notice carefully